 Norbert Fiebig has been contributing to some well-known astronomy projects.
 Here we present an overview of references, which shed light on the range of experiences.

 Very Large Telescope

 Contribution to the development of the Telescope Control System (TCS) for ESO's Very Large Telescope (VLT), for instance software modules for control of alt/az main axis, dome wind shield, tracking / technical cameras, motor control library and atmospheric dispersion corrector.
 These activities spanned the development phases from design, over coding and automated unit test, to deployment, documentation and maintenance.
-All kinds of software, e.g. device drivers, infrastructure components, control applications, client software and graphical user interfaces have been developped in C, C++ and TCL/TK on VxWorks, Linux and Unix.
+All kinds of software, e.g. device drivers, infrastructure components, control applications, client software and graphical user interfaces have been developed in C, C++ and TCL/TK on VxWorks, Linux and other Unixes.

 SOFIA - the "flying observatory"

 Norbert Fiebig participated in the conception and development of the "flying observatory" SOFIA (Stratospheric Observatory for Infrared Astronomy) tracking system with both, system engineering and software development.
 Since 2017 we are the sole provider of software maintenance for the master control processor, tracker controller and camera control processors, for the DSI (Deutsches SOFIA-Institut).

 In 2014 a modernization of the tracking system and technical cameras has been started, including a system engineering redesign.
 Norbert Fiebig presented this project in a conference talk at the SPIE Astronomical Telescopes & Instrumentation, see Evolution-of-the-SOFIA-Tracking-System.

 Andor Camera Control